david-toews/vermivora_amplicon/README.md

 4) amplicon_sites.bed is the file used to force GATK to call SNPs at the specified sites.

-5) raw_genotypes.txt is the resulting text file from the output of the analysis for the genotypes for the 8 birds across the 6 site.
+5) raw_genotypes.txt is the resulting text file from the output of the analysis for the genotypes for the 8 birds across the 6 sites.